STAINTON

 and I", replied Grizzly.
 "Dad is really so good to us."

-Bridge.
-We crossed this, then soon, where the road turns sharp
+Bridge, which we crossed, then soon, where the road turned sharp

-left, kept ahead up the Corney Fell Road.
+left, Uncle Eric kept ahead up the Corney Fell Road.
 This is a narrow road

 with passing places that winds its way up, reaching about 1250ft